 The Group prepares its accounts in accordance with IFRS as adopted by the EU, accounting for its investments under IAS 28.
 This accounting standard mandates that all changes to the fair value of investments are shown in profit or loss, irrespective of whether those changes are considered short-term or permanent.
 The Group's profit or loss for any given period is, therefore, directly affected by the period-end share price of its quoted investee companies, which, given the stage of development of those companies, can be quite volatile.
 In addition, any movement in the fair value of the Group's private investments, either on disposal or at year end, is also shown in profit or loss.
-The Group saw an increase in the fair value of its investment portfolio in the year of £0.9 million (2020: fall of £8.8 million), which is directly reflected in the consolidated statement of profit or loss.
+The Group saw a slight fall in the fair value of its investment portfolio in the year of £10,000 (2021: increase of 0.9 million), which is directly reflected in the Consolidated Statement of Profit or Loss.
 The movement in the value of investments is detailed in the investments table on page 2.